Pregnancy and newborn screening

 Abdominal aortic aneurysm screening

-The aim of abdominal aortic aneurysm (AAA) screening is to find aneurysms (bulges in blood vessels) early and monitor...
+The aim of abdominal aortic aneurysm (AAA) screening is to find bulges or swellings in the aorta (the main artery whi...

 -